Information and communication technologies

 Areas of focus

-Areas where people with disabilities may face barriers in information and communication technology products and services include:
+There are common areas where people with disabilities may experience barriers to accessibility in information and communication technology products and services.
+These include, but are not limited to:

 - websites